airbytehq/airbyte/docs/integrations/sources/postgres.md

 This slot **must** use `pgoutput`.

+#### Create publications and replication identities for tables

-Finally, you will need to run `CREATE PUBLICATION airbyte_publication FOR ALL TABLES;`.
+For each table you want to replicate with CDC, you will need to run `CREATE PUBLICATION airbyte_publication FOR TABLES <tbl1, tbl2, tbl3>;`.
 This publication name is customizable.
-If you prefer, you can create a publication only for specific tables using `CREATE PUBLICATION airbyte_publication FOR TABLE <tbl1, tbl2, tbl3>`, but you won't be able to sync from other tables using CDC, even if you select them in the UI.
+For each of these tables, you will need to run `ALTER TABLE tbl1 REPLICA IDENTITY DEFAULT;`.
+There are some limitations on running other `ALTER` commands between the creation of a publication for a table and adding the replica identity, so we recommending running the `CREATE PUBLICATION` and adding all relevant `REPLICATION IDENTITY` alterations soon after.
+Please refer to the [Postgres docs](https://www.postgresql.org/docs/10/sql-alterpublication.html) if you need to add or remove tables from your publication in the future.

+The UI currently allows selecting any tables for CDC.
+If a table is selected that is not part of the publication, it will not replicate even though it is selected.
+If a table is part of the publication but does not have a replication identity, that replication identity will be created automatically on the first run if the Airbyte user has the necessary permissions.

+#### Start syncing
 When configuring the source, select CDC and provide the replication slot and publication you just created.
 You should be ready to sync data with CDC!

 ### Setting up CDC on Bare Metal, VMs (EC2/GCE/etc), Docker, etc.